vp237/IPO_Prediction/FinalReport.md

 Figure 4: Ridge Regression Model (Initial Run)

-For the continuous value prediction problem, Ridge Regression produced a MAE of 231.9012842889374, which was lower than Linear Regression but higher than Random Forest.
+For the continuous value prediction problem, on its initial run, Ridge Regression produced a MAE of 231.9012842889374, which was lower than Linear Regression but higher than Random Forest.

 Additionally, for classification, Ridge Regression had a misclassification rate of 0.5677179962894249.
 The balanced accuracy, on the other hand, was 0.5677179962894249.

 ### d) <ins>Support Vector Machines</ins>

 In order to further explore the classification problem, we decided to run SVM.
-SVM produced a misclassification rate of 0.20037105751391465 and a balanced accuracy score of 0.5.
+SVM produced a misclassification rate of 0.20037105751391465 and a balanced accuracy score of 0.5 for initial run.

 ### e) <ins>Logistic Regression</ins>

 Finally, we also used Logistic Regression.
-The logistic model had a misclassification rate of 0.20593692022263452 and a balanced accuracy score of 0.49998925839993125.
+The logistic model had a misclassification rate of 0.20593692022263452 and a balanced accuracy score of 0.49998925839993125 for initial run.

 ### **6. Testing for Model Effectiveness and Cross Validation**